-Certified ToP Facilitator (CTF) and Qualified Trainer - Kalamazoo, MI
+Certified ToP Facilitator (CTF) and Mentor Trainer - Dallas-Fort Worth, TX

 Aaron Wolowiec is a learning strategist and meetings coach for leading trade associations and individual membership societies across the United States.
 Committed to the latest research and trends on learning, intentional networking environments and meaningful transfer exercises, he launched Event Garde, a professional development consultancy, in 2011.
 Aaron earned a master’s degree in administration from Central Michigan University.
 He’s also a certified association executive (CAE), a certified meeting professional (CMP) and a certified tourism ambassador (CTA), as well as an Association for Talent Development (ATD) master instructional designer.